 The good news is that you can tweak your training to escape the slow lane and start running faster.
 But before we dive into how to do that, let’s get one things clear: slow isn’t bad.

 The reason I believe so many runners characterize training stagnation as slowness is because it’s the most obvious symptom of a bigger issue.
 But being slow isn’t the problem.
 Slowness isn’t a flaw.
-Slowness isn’t failure.Runners characterize training stagnation as slowness is because it’s the most obvious symptom of… Click To Tweet
+Slowness isn’t failure.Runners characterize training stagnation as slowness is because it’s the most obvious symptom of a bigger issue Click To Tweet

 In fact, being slow is one your best attributes when it comes to building an aerobic efficiency or base fitness.
 And you don’t get faster until you have that base firmly in place.